By Rob Shaul

 - Few first responder units have a high jeopardy fitness test.
 “High jeopardy” = you can lose your job if you don’t pass.
 What this means practically is deconditioned first Responders are institutionally allowed to stay that way, which creates morale, leadership and resentment issues in departments

 - “Legacy” members are obstacles to serious fitness.
 Few experienced military personnel in their 40s continue to be on the front lines.
 At that stage, most are riding desks in leadership or staff positions.
 The “up or out” military promotion system keeps younger athletes on the front lines.
-But police and first responders don’t have a similar “up or out” promotion system, and it’s not unusual for police and fireman well into their 50s and 60s to still be on patrol, SWAT teams, the front lines in fire stations, etc. Someone in their mid-60s, who hasn’t trained fitness their entire career, likely will fight having to do so as part of some new requirement.
+But police and first responders don’t have a similar “up or out” promotion system, and it’s not unusual for police and fireman well into their 50s and 60s to still be on patrol, SWAT teams, the front lines in fire stations, etc. Someone in their mid-60s, who hasn’t trained fitness their entire career, likely will fight to have to do so as part of some new requirement.

 - Union resistance … police and firefighter unions often oppose contractual fitness training or testing requirements.

 Also, we’re not arguing that the “wellness” issues of nutrition, basic health, mental services, stress management programs, etc., do not impact first responder job performance.
-Depending upon the individual, these background issues could have a significant affect.
+Depending upon the individual, these background issues could have a significant effect.

 But this is the difference between these issues and fitness.
 Poor fitness will impact mission-direct job performance regardless of the individual.